Consolidating pensions: costs, benefits and risks

 It is worth going through your different pensions with a financial adviser to compare charges and make sure that the investment strategies you are invested in continue to meet your needs.

-Guaranteed Annuity rates
+Guaranteed Annuity Rates

-Some older pension products have valuable benefits attached to them such as Guaranteed Annuity rates.
+Some older pension products have valuable benefits attached to them such as Guaranteed Annuity Rates.

-The rates attached to these products can be significantly higher than those currently available and you risk throwing this extra money away by consolidating.
+The rates attached to these products can be higher than those currently available and you risk throwing this extra money away by consolidating.

 It is always worth checking whether any of your pensions have guaranteed annuity rates attached before making a decision.